March is National Kidney Month!

 Calendar Kids Cover Art Contest

-Thirteen finalists in the American Kidney Fund’s 18th annual Calendar Kids Art Contest will compete for the honor of gracing the cover of AKF’s 2014 calendar.
-A two-week online voting contest to select the winner began on Friday, March 15 and will close on Friday, March 29.
-The child whose artwork receives the most online votes will receive a trip to Washington, D.C., to be honored at AKF’s annual gala, The Hope Affair, this fall.
-All 13 children who are named finalists will have their artwork published in the 2013 calendar and will receive prizes.
+Our Calendar Kids Art Contest turns 20 this year!
+Young artists with kidney disease from around the country have submitted their artwork; 13 finalists will compete for the honor of gracing the cover of our 2016 calendar.
+From March 16 to March 31, visitors to our website will have the opportunity to vote for their favorite piece of art.
+The child whose art receives the greatest number of online votes will receive a trip to Washington, D.C., to be honored at our annual gala, The Hope Affair, on Sept.
+30. All 13 children who are named finalists will have their artwork published in the 2016 calendar and will receive prizes.

 Each Monday, our website will highlight a new article relating to kidney health.
 Check back each week to learn more about your amazing kidneys.

 Monday, March 2: 10 Ways to Celebrate National Kidney Month with the American Kidney Fund

 Monday, March 9: 7 Tips for Healthy Living to Prevent Kidney Disease